ClarytyLLC/docs/src/docs/getting-started/quickstart/README.md

 Veritone **Automate Studio** is a low-code workflow designer that empowers technical and business teams to tap into a full-stack AI architecture to design and deploy AI-powered business processes at scale in days, not months.
 Leverage an intuitive drag-and-drop UI to easily create advanced business logic on a digital canvas, without the need for in-depth coding skills or AI expertise.
 Automate Studio enables intelligent process automation (IPA) and workflow enrichment across both new and existing systems and applications.

-?>Learn how to use Automate Studio and build your first flow by visitin the [Automate Studio](/automate-studio/) section
+?>Learn how to use Automate Studio and build your first flow by visiting the [Automate Studio](/automate-studio/) section

 </li>